Welcome to Camp Batawagama

 Special Thanks!

-Thank you Citizens of Iron County for your continued support and for voting the millage to operate Camp for four more years!
+Thank you Citizens of Iron County for your continued support and for voting for the Youth Camp millage to operate Camp for four more years!

-Additional thanks to the Friends of Camp Batawagama who have been fundraising for the past two and a half years to help pay for the new Boys' C Latrine (bathroom.).
+Additional thanks to the Friends of Camp Batawagama who have been fundraising for the past three years to help pay for the new Boys' C Latrine (bathroom.).

 Thank you to the Dickinson Area Community Foundation and the Forest Park Student Advisory Board for choosing Camp Batawagama as a recipient of grants.
 In the past few years, the grants have allowed us to purchase 12 paddle boards, 4 Mastercraft woodburners for arts & crafts, lifejackets and tents for the campers.

-Thank you Citizens of Iron County for your continued support and for voting the millage to operate Camp for four more years!
+Thank you Citizens of Iron County for your continued support and for voting for the Youth Camp millage to operate Camp for four more years!

-Additional thanks to the Friends of Camp Batawagama who have been fundraising for the past two and a half years to help pay for the new Boys' C Latrine (bathroom.).
+Additional thanks to the Friends of Camp Batawagama who have been fundraising for the past three years to help pay for the new Boys' C Latrine (bathroom.).

 Thank you to the Dickinson Area Community Foundation and the Forest Park Student Advisory Board for choosing Camp Batawagama as a recipient of grants.
 In the past few years, the grants have allowed us to purchase 12 paddle boards, 4 Mastercraft woodburners for arts & crafts, lifejackets and tents for the campers.